 Due to the coronavirus (COVID-19), all Armed Security Officer, Initial Training Program courses conducted at our Federal Air Marshal Service field offices have been suspended until further notice.
-This will affect the remaining training dates for March, April, and possibly May.
 This page will be updated with new dates once training resumes.

 The Federal Air Marshal Service provides training of armed security officers required on approved flights associated with restoration of general aviation and charter flight operations at Ronald Reagan Washington National Airport (DCA).

 The training is designed to better prepare qualified active, retired and former law enforcement officers to act in the event of an in-flight crisis on flights to DCA.

 In order to apply, a candidate must be nominated by a company or organization approved as an aircraft operator and have security coordinators listed by the DCA Access Standard Security Program.
 Nominating companies may also be an airport-based operator approved by TSA.

 - Be a U.S. citizen or national.

 - Be at least 21 years of age.

 - Be free from any emotional or mental condition which might adversely affect the exercise of the requirements of the position.